Online Marketing - Differences between CPM, CPC, CPA and CPL

 It is usually the most common when negotiating campaigns.
 In my opinion, we must try to get mixed agreements, in which the web page gets a CPM, a CPC and a CPA.
 In this way there is a global commitment between the advertiser - to place good ads - and the website - to place the ads well.

-As you can almost guess, the best system "for all" I think is a mixed system in which a campaign agreement is made with CMP, CPC and CPA (or CPL).
-In this way the website obtains a reward for assigning its precious space on the page, regardless of the effective result in the publicist, but if the advertiser obtains the results obtained, benefits are also shared, a “win + win” relationship is generated (win- win) that will help future collaborations.
+As you can almost guess, the best system "for all" is, in my opinion, a mixed one in which a campaign agreement is made with CPM, CPC and CPA (or CPL).
+In this way the website obtains a reward for assigning its valuable space on the page regardless of the final advertiser result, but if the advertiser achieves good results, the benefits are also shared.
+A “win + win” relationship is generated that helps future collaborations.

 Now we just need to apply this model and start offering the virtues of the website.